Medications Used in IVF & Infertility Treatments

 Micronized DHEA • Developed at CHR!

-CHR researchers brought DHEA into fertility care in 2005, revolutionizing the treatment of premature ovarian aging (POA, premature loss of the ovaries' ability to produce good eggs).
-DHEA improves both the quantity and quality of eggs and embryos.
+CHR researchers brought DHEA into fertility care in 2005, revolutionizing the treatment of premature ovarian aging (POA).
+DHEA improves both the quantity and quality of eggs and embryosbefore the patient reaches early menopause.
 For more information about our innovative treatment protocol using DHEA for diminished ovarian reserve, please read our POA page.
 DHEA is taken as oral tablets, from at least six weeks before the start of an IVF cycle until a positive pregnancy test.

 Granulocyte Colony-Stimulating Factor (G-CSF) • Experimental